-- Norges Bank increased its key rate in September this year, with a second increase likely in December.
+- Norges Bank now expects to start hiking rates in September this year, with a second hike likely in December.
 Policy rates in the euro area, Denmark and Sweden are expected to remain unchanged throughout the forecast period - Sveriges Riksbank and the ECB launched new large-scale asset purchase programmes (QE) as a response to the COVID-19 crisis.
 The ECB is expected to purchase financial assets corresponding to 7% of euro area GDP in 2021, while Sveriges Riksbank's purchases amount to an expected 8% of GDP - Solid public finances prior to the crisis have enabled the Nordic governments to act swiftly during the crisis, and large recovery packages have been announced in 2021 as well.
-The Nordics are relatively well-equipped to handle the long-term consequences of the pandemic
+Fiscal deficits are expected to narrow this year and approach zero in 2022, except in Finland.
+The Nordics are relatively well equipped to handle the long-term consequences of the pandemic